Job Applicants Privacy Notice

 - Object to the use of your personal data for decisions being taken by automated means (by a computer or machine, rather than a person)

-- Request that inaccurate data is amended
+- Request that data which you believe to be inaccurate is amended

 - In certain circumstances, have personal data deleted or destroyed, or the processing of the data restricted